-Genealogy research will make you understand your ancestors, their hobbies, interests like hunting, petting animals and observing dog care if they were fond of dogs or their famous life events.
+Genealogy research will make you understand your ancestors, their hobbies, interests like hunting, petting animals, and observing dog care if they were fond of dogs or their famous life events.

 Some people though may not find it interesting to learn about their family history.
-This notion and perspective is somewhat wrong I believe because gaining information about your ancestor’s history does have many advantages.
+This notion and perspective are somewhat wrong I believe because gaining information about your ancestor’s history does have many advantages.

 Also, it is a fun and exciting activity that you can do by yourself, or even together with your family.